Wondering what to take to mexico?

 2. Anti-Theft Book Bag

 Anti-Theft Backpacks have the same (or similar) features to anti-theft purses, and also, the main zipper to open it is in the back, making them impossible to open when you have them on your back.
-For an added security measure, wear your book bag in the front if your intuition feels the situation calls for that.
+For added security, wear your book bag in the front if your intuition feels the situation calls for that.

 3. Security Door Stopper & Alarm